jdeath/Hubspace-Homeassistant/README.md

 Please make an issue if need support for a new model.

-If you are having problems, first try trying the device name in the App.
+If you are having problems, first try renaming the device name in the App.
 This code fails with names like Office, Bedroom, Fireplace.
-Make it something unique if having issues.
+Make it something unique and not the same as a group if having issues.
+Hopefully this has been fixed, but still could be issues.

 ### Installation